flutter/website/src/content/get-started/fwe/user-input.md

 It has data type of `<T>` for the value(s) that the user can choose. `<T>` can be a built-in type such as an `int`, `String`, `bool` or an enum.
 There are a few relevant components to a `SegmentedButton`:

-- `segments` is a list of `ButtonSegment`, each representing "segment" or option that the user can select.
-Visually, each `ButtonSegment` can have an icon, label text, or both.
+- `segments`, a list of `ButtonSegment`s, where each represents a "segment" or option that the user can select.
+   Visually, each `ButtonSegment` can have an icon, text label, or both.

 - `multiSelectionEnabled` indicates whether the user is allowed to select multiple options, defaults to false.